Azienda Viticola Rocca di Montegrossi

 Toscana Rosso ‘Geremia’

 A supple and lush red blend; cassis, herbs, black/purple fruit.
 A blend of Merlot and Cabernet Sauvignon.
-The wine is named after the founder of the family, Geremia Ricasoli, who lived in the seventh century.
+The wine is named after the founder of the family, Geremia Ricasoli, who lived in the 10th century.

 Toscana Rosso ‘Ridolfo’ Magnum